DFHack/dfhack/docs/dev/compile/Dependencies.rst

 may not have been used to build DFHack yet, so if you run into issues with these, please let us know (e.g. by opening a GitHub issue).

-Note that distributing binaries compiled with newer GCC versions may result in compatibility issues for players with older GCC versions.
+Distributing binaries compiled with newer GCC versions may result in compatibility issues for players with older GCC versions.
 This is why DFHack builds distributables with GCC 10, which is the same GCC version that DF itself is compiled with.